k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

   > For a Proof of Technology (POT) Environment, both domain and certificates can be provided by K2view.

-* A user with sudo privilege is needed in order to run the installation script.
+* A user with sudo privileges is needed in order to run the installation script.

-* The requirement is for either a Docker engine to be installed (latest version) or for an OCI compatible tool.
+* The requirement is for either a Docker engine to be installed (latest version) or for an OCI-compatible tool.
 This will be used to push the images to the local Kubernetes (K8s) repository.

-* Verify that the host has outbound access to both GitHub.com and the K2view Cloud Manager in port 443 (https).
+* Verify that the host has outbound access to both GitHub.com and the K2view Cloud Manager on port 443 (https).

 * K2view should be provided with the domain name of your environment.